dougbutner/dougbutner/README.md

 ___

 ## Available for consultation 🤝
-> Your first [30 minute meeting is free](https://doodle.com/bp/douglasfromaquariusacademycxc/ask-me-anything).
-I do one free session per week.
+> [DM me](https://twitter.com/dougbutner) what you'd like to discuss to apply for your first [idea session with Douglas for free](https://doodle.com/bp/douglasfromaquariusacademycxc/ask-me-anything).
+I give out one free session per month, by first approved.

 <h1 align="center">
 <a href="https://linktr.ee/iammonlove">🔗🌳</a>